 Throughout treatment, patients participate in routine wellness visits at the Clinic to receive help with ongoing health issues as well as education on disease prevention and long-term wellness.
 If specialized care is needed, the treatment team will help schedule appointments with third-party healthcare providers in the community and will arrange transportation if required.

 Skyland Trail earned Behavioral Health Home Certification from The Joint Commission in 2018.
 The certification demonstrates Skyland Trail’s commitment to the integration and coordination of behavioral health care services and primary physical health services through a rigorous process of external validation by recognized experts in the field.

 Healthy Eating & Active Living

 Outside of the clinic, healthy living education and counseling are an important and integral part of clients' overall treatment plans.
-Clients meet individually with our nutrition and wellness counselor and learn healthy living skills through cooking classes and other hands-on group activities.
-And physical activity like yoga, weight training, or team sports is a part of each daily schedule.
+All clients meet individually with our nutrition and wellness counselor.
+Adult clients working toward independent living learn healthy living skills through cooking classes and other hands-on group activities.
+And physical activity like yoga, weight training, or team sports is a part of each daily schedule for adults and adolescents.